Top Reasons to Avoid At-Home Microneedling – Prioritize Your Skin’s Health and Safety

 Dermatologists and skincare professionals can assess your skin type, identify specific issues, and recommend a tailored treatment plan.
 They can monitor the progress and make adjustments as needed.
 At home, without this expertise, you might not choose the best treatment, potentially leading to ineffective results or worsening of skin problems.

-Avoid At-Home Microneedling – The Considerations
+Avoid At-Home Microneedling – Key Considerations

 1. Quality of Tools